Survivor Series (2012)

 The 2012 Survivor Series was the 26th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on November 18, 2012, at Bankers Life Fieldhouse in Indianapolis, Indiana, which was the first Survivor Series held in Indiana.
 The event received 212,000 pay-per-view buys, down from 281,000 buys the previous year.

+The event was originally planned to be held at the Consol Energy Center in Pittsburgh, Pennsylvania, but the WWE relocated the event to Indianapolis as it was conflicted with the Pittsburgh Steelers and the Baltimore Ravens Sunday Night Football game of the 2012 NFL season.
+The WWE would later give Pittsburgh its infamous and controversial Royal Rumble pay-per-view event that was held in 2014.

-Seven matches were scheduled on the event's card and one match took place on the pre-show.
+Seven matches took place at the event, including one on the pre-show.
 In the main event, CM Punk defeated John Cena and Ryback to retain the WWE Championship.
-In other prominent matches, Eve Torres retained the Divas' Champion against Kaitlyn and Antonio Cesaro retained the United States Champion against R-Truth.
+In other prominent matches, Eve Torres retained the Divas Championship against Kaitlyn, and Antonio Cesaro retained the United States Championship against R-Truth.

-The event is notable for the onscreen main roster debut of Dean Ambrose, Roman Reigns, and Seth Rollins, who would collectively be known as The Shield.
+The event is best known for the onscreen main roster debut of Dean Ambrose, Roman Reigns, and Seth Rollins, who would collectively be known as The Shield, and would serve as prolific figures both in WWE and in the wider professional wrestling industry overall.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by WWE since 1987.
+Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by WWE since 1987.
 The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2012 event was the 26th event in the Survivor Series chronology and was scheduled to be held on November 18, 2012.
+The 2012 event was the 26th Survivor Series and was scheduled to be held on November 18, 2012.

 The 2012 event was originally scheduled to be held at the Consol Energy Center in Pittsburgh, Pennsylvania.
 However, this booking inadvertently conflicted with the National Football League's schedule for the 2012 season, which pitted the Pittsburgh Steelers against the Baltimore Ravens in a home game that same night.
-Despite Pittsburgh being a strong WWE market dating from the territorial days of professional wrestling, WWE decided to make no attempts to locally compete against the fanbase of the Steelers (especially since the game was against the team's archrival) and moved Survivor Series to the Bankers Life Fieldhouse in Indianapolis, Indiana, marking the first Survivor Series held in the state.
+Despite Pittsburgh being a strong WWE market dating from the territorial days of professional wrestling, WWE decided to make no attempts to locally compete against the fanbase of the Steelers (especially since the game was against the team's archrival) and moved Survivor Series to the Bankers Life Fieldhouse in Indianapolis, Indiana, marking the first Survivor Series held in Indiana.
 WWE compensated Pittsburgh by having a double Raw and SmackDown taping in December, before giving the city a "Big Four" pay-per-view with the now-infamous 2014 Royal Rumble.